Table of Contents

 Tips for following the pattern day trade rule

 In the beginning, this rule can cause a lot of frustration.
-It limits you on what you can do with your own money.
-Over time you will find ways to work around it!
-It can be tough to watch the market rise and fall and not take any action.
+It limits what you can do with your own money.
+Over time, you will find ways to work around it!
+It can be challenging to watch the market rise and fall and not take action.
 In this case, it would be a good idea to use a practice account t times.
 Paper trading is great for building your skills.
-I suggest that you do your best to maintain profitability and not lose too much of your paper profits.
+I suggest you do your best to maintain profitability and not lose too much paper profits.
 Paper trading is far more comfortable than trading with real money.
-This is again because paper-trading will give you no emotional attachment as it is not real money.
+Paper trading will give you no emotional attachment as it is not real money.
 You’ve probably heard the statistic that 90%+ of day traders lose money.
 This is due to a lack of emotional discipline, which must be formed over time and practice.
-Contrary to popular belief, you don’t need to make that many trades in a week to achieve wealth.
-What’s more important is making the right trades.
-Keep reading to learn some more tips on how to avoid joining the 90% statistic!

 Avoid using too much leverage.